Duet3D/wiki-content/User_manual/Machine_configuration/Configuring_RepRapFirmware_for_a_Robot_printer.md

 The kinematics is developed for Duet3Ds RepRapFirmware.
 The **robot firmware is currently in development** on the base of RRF 3.5.0beta3.

 The source is in github https://github.com/JoergS5/RepRapFirmware/tree/3.5-dev/src/Movement/Kinematics RobotKinematics.cpp is code which is used by RRF directly.
-RobotKinematics1 to 4.cpp is code which is independent of RRF and can run and be tested outside RRF.
+RobotKinematics1 to 2.cpp is code which is independent of RRF and can run and be tested outside RRF.

 The robot is dicussed in the Duet forum at: [robot thread](https://forum.duet3d.com/topic/17421/robotic-kinematics/285) and in a few additional forum threads about robot prototypes.
+Current discussion about CoreXY 5 axis is at [CoreXY5axis thread](https://forum.duet3d.com/topic/33060/joergs5-s-corexy-5-axis-robot-kinematics/3?_=1690185230293)

 Current status, last actions:
-* Jun13: there was a bug in homing to set angles, I made a new build and checkin
-* ~~future builds are based on RRF 3.5.0beta4.~~ I currently stay at beta3, because I have compilation problems
+* implementation for CoreXY 5 axis AC
+* P"abSign" implemented and processing
+* RTCP improvement
+* performance measured: 35 microseconds for each segment of inverse kin. on Mini5 (can be measured by movements, then call M669 R)
+* CoreXY5BC implemented, but not tested with prototype
+* abSign=2 added
+* binaries 6XD added, so there are now Mini 5, 6HC, 6XD and Duet 2.
+For other destinations please compile yourself following the readmes on github
+* changed to geometric algebra code, which is faster (15 microseconds) and removes some of the singularities at (0,0,0) and A0

 # Configuring a Robot